-Someone who undertakes vacation rental property management is responsible for a whole host of daily operations with a purpose to provide a brilliant guest experience and ensure smooth running of a short-term rental business.
+Someone who undertakes vacation rental property management is responsible for a whole host of daily operations with the purpose of providing a brilliant guest experience and ensuring the smooth running of a short-term rental business.

 Although it overlaps in some instances, vacation rental management is different from regular property management.
 Short-term rental management requires a lot of time spent on guest communication and marketing of properties, far more than traditional property management.

 People book vacation rentals more commonly for holiday purposes, so vacation rental managers also focus on providing a top-notch guest experience.
 This is in contrast to regular property management, as most people lease regular properties on a longer basis for living, not vacation, purposes.